CCGS Sir Wilfrid Laurier: Operational history

 The ship was constructed by Canadian Shipbuilding at their yard in Collingwood, Ontario with the yard number 230.
 Named for a former prime minister of Canada, Sir Wilfrid Laurier was launched on 6 December 1985 and entered service on 15 November 1986.
 The ship is registered in Ottawa, Ontario, and homeported at Victoria, British Columbia.
 The ship was initially assigned to the Laurentian Region, but transferred to the Western Region.

 Sir Wilfrid Laurier is a multi-tasked vessel which carries out a wide variety of Coast Guard programs including buoy tending, search and rescue, science work, lightstation re-supply, beacon maintenance, radio repeater site maintenance, and icebreaking/escorting, aids to navigation and science work during summer patrols in the Arctic.

 The vessel has been employed on research voyages and the rescue of survivors of the car ferry Queen of the North.
 In 2014 the ship was part of the search for John Franklin's ships, Erebus and Terror, during the Victoria Strait Expedition.
 Erebus was found on that expedition.
 In 2016, Sir Wilfrid Laurier, accompanied by the Royal Canadian Navy vessel Shawinigan, carried archaeologists to the site for further research.
 The two vessels also continued the search for Terror.

+Sir Wilfrid Laurier arrived at Seaspan’s Vancouver Drydock in North Vancouver in November 2023 to undergo an extensive refit through April 2024, as part of a Vessel Life Extension.
+In September 2024, Sir Wilfrid Laurier departed Canada and arrived at Yokohama, being the first CCG ship to make a port call and speak to personnel from the Japan Coast Guard and Ministry of Agriculture, Forestry and Fisheries while having the ship open to the public.
+During the voyage, Sir Wilfrid Laurier's officers conducted several anti-IUU fishing operations.
+The ship returned to Victoria on 28 October.